truenas/documentation/content/_includes/TNHardwareGuide.md

 Subject it to as close to a real-world workload as possible to reveal individual drive issues and help determine if an alternative pool layout is better suited to that workload.
 Be cautious of used drives, as vendors might not be honest or informed about their age and health.
 Verify vendors have not recertified all new drives by checking the hours using `smartctl(8)`.
-A drive vendor could also zero the hours of a drive during recertification, masking its age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.
+A drive vendor could also zero the hours of a drive during recertification, masking the drive age. iXsystems tests all storage devices it sells for at least 48 hours before shipment.

 ### Storage Controllers